 - Where do they get real value from your product?

 - What surprising use cases or needs do they have?

-This sort of feedback is invaluable for marketing teams as it gives you a direct line into your ideal customer’s head.
-You get to hear how they think and talk about your product and can refine your value prop around that.
+This sort of feedback is invaluable—especially for marketing teams.
+It will give you a direct line into your ideal customer’s head.
+You'll learn how they think and talk about your product.

 The biggest mistake you can make as a founder is putting your ego in front of your business.

 When picking test users, it’s easy to select people you know will love your product.
 Launching something new is a vulnerable process, after all.
 But you need to expose yourself to the rawest, harshest, most honest feedback to ensure your product is ready for the masses.

 Keep these questions in mind as you test your product and digital marketing efforts: